 People looking to improve the appearance of their upper arm may make an excellent candidate for the Brachioplasty procedure.
 Both men and women, frustrated with flaccid, hanging skin of the arm can benefit from an Arm Lift procedure.

 Candidates for Brachioplasty should be in overall good health.
 They should also understand the Arm Lift procedure and hold realistic expectations for their results.
-Patients need to schedule a consultation appointment with Dr. Lohner to determine if a Brachioplasty is the right procedure to achieve their desired results.
+Patients need to schedule a consultation appointment with Dr. Lohner to determine if an arm lift is the right procedure to achieve their desired results.

-If a Brachioplasty sounds like the right procedure for you, take some time to research the procedure.
+If getting an arm lift in Philadelphia sounds like the right procedure for you, take some time to research the procedure.
 A wealth of material is available online and at your cosmetic surgeon’s office, so take advantage of it.
 Once you understand the Brachioplasty procedure, contact Dr. Lohner’s office to set up a consultation appointment.

 When coming into Lohner Plastic Surgery for a consultation, you will have the opportunity to meet the staff and get to know the practice.
 In the room, Dr. Lohner will take a brief medical history, review current medications, explain the Brachioplasty procedure, and go over the expected results.
 If it is determined that an Arm Lift will be the right fit for you, an individualized surgical plan will be devised.